alchemy-studio/redqueue/README.md

-# Rust Tokio Messaging System with Redis
+# RedQueue

-A simple, asynchronous messaging system built with Rust, Tokio, and Redis, supporting publish/subscribe patterns with persistence.
+A blazing-fast, asynchronous messaging system built with Rust, Tokio, and Redis.
+RedQueue combines the power of Redis with Rust's performance to deliver a robust message queue system.

 ## Features